 Northwestern University requires at least 45 courses to graduate with a bachelor's degree.
-Students can choose the accelarated degree program if they would like to finish all the credits for graduation in less time than normal.

 Northwestern offers an orientation program before the start of fall classes to prepare new students for college life.

 Reminder: Northwestern may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 Northwestern does not have a core curriculum.
 Since there are no specific-classes required in order to graduate, students have a lot of flexibiity about what classes they choose to take.